awsdocs/amazon-transcribe-developer-guide/doc_source/setup-asc-awscli.md

 # Step 2: Set up the AWS Command Line Interface \(AWS CLI\)<a name="setup-asc-awscli"></a>

 You don't need the AWS CLI to perform the steps in the Getting Started exercises\.
 However, some of the other exercises in this guide do require it\.
-If you prefer, you can skip this step and go to [Step 3: Getting Started \(Console\)](getting-started-asc-console.md), and set up the AWS CLI later\.
+If you prefer, you can skip this step and set up the AWS CLI later\.

 **To set up the AWS CLI**